Haridharan1412/Sales-Dashboard-/README.md

 )
 ```

-> This creates a normalized `norm_amount` column that converts USD transactions to INR at a fixed rate of ₹75 per USD, enabling apples-to-apples revenue aggregation across all markets.
+> Converts USD transactions to INR at a fixed rate of **₹75 per USD**, enabling accurate multi-currency revenue aggregation across all markets.

 ---